 Staff with an administrative need (e.g., police, health, and financial services; Dean's Office staff) will see both legal and preferred names.
 Similar to GPAs and other sensitive information, these staff are trained on the implications of this access.

 Report any problems with this process to the Office of LGBT Services (656-8637; email@example.com), Registrar's Office (656-2045; firstname.lastname@example.org), or the Dean of Students Office (656-3380; DeanofStudents@uvm.edu).

 After twenty-four hours, your preferred name will appear in the system and you can request a new CATcard.
 When making a name-change on your ID card, it is possible to retain your old card if you so choose.
 Visit the CATcard Service Center to have a new ID card issued.
 There is a $5 fee for this service.

 If you have questions about this process, please contact LGBTQA Services at 802-656-8637 or via e-mail.
 You can also contact the Registrar's Office for more specific questions about information systems impacted by these choices.

-If you want to also change your NetID, or if you aren't satisfied with the alias created for you, contact firstname.lastname@example.org (802-656-2006).
+If you also wish to change your NetID, or if you are not satisfied with the alias created for you, please contact Identity and Account Management (Tel: 802-656-2006).
 They can help you customize your entries if necessary.
-(Generating the new alias happens overnight, send yourself some email the next day to see your new email address.)
+Generating the new alias happens overnight; send yourself an email the next day to see your new email address.